 - a community of high-achieving students

-- Dedicated academic advisors
+- dedicated Honors academic advisors

-- Private scholarships
+- special private scholarships

 The Irvin D. Reid Honors College is committed to thoughtful, ongoing assessment of its academic program and makes our yearly findings available here: